 - Allow the finish to fully dry (cure) before using it.

-You can mix enamel paint with oil-based polyurethane, and acrylic enamel paint (water-based) with water-based polyurethane.
-However, mixing enamel paint with water-based polyurethane won’t work because of the difference in the paint base (solvent).
+You can mix enamel paint with oil-based polyurethane, and acrylic enamel paint with water-based polyurethane.
+Don’t mix normal enamel paint with water-based polyurethane as they use different solvents and don’t mix well.

 Enamel paint must penetrate the surface to stick.
-But, since polyurethane repels liquid (it doesn’t allow them to penetrate the surface), the paint won’t stick.
+But, since polyurethane repels liquid (it doesn’t allow it to penetrate the surface), the paint won’t stick.